Each week, Nopa’s Staff gathers for a thematic hour of wine tasting and education. Below are the notes from the prior week’s host, Harrison McArtor.

 Hecht & Bannier 2011 Faugères

 Gregory Hecht and Francois Bannier are a two-man team of négociants that source from all over Southern France.
 They focus on making wines that express the terroir from all over the region.
 They work almost exclusively by making blends of grapes from different producers – this wine being Syrah – Mouvedre – Grenache – Carignan.
 They age it in large demi-muid for 2 years before bottling.
 This wine would be the perfect fit for a Napa Cab lover trying to break out of their usual habit.
-High in alcohol, with deep rich fruit, the wine was smooth and powerful.
+High in alcohol, with deep rich fruit, the wine was smooth and powerful, and I know it wasn’t going to get me into a rehab from https://www.discoverynj.org/addiction-help-between-the-time-of-arrest-and-the-trial/.

 Featured Wine: Domaine du Trévallon 2008 IGP Alpilles.

 The mediterranean has always been a friend to agriculture and that is no less true for the vine.
 Not to be taken lightly southern france has more to offer than most realize.
 This week we came with impressions and palates like a blank canvas.
-We left with a broader understanding of our winelist and a lot more knowledge on the history and culture of a region that has for centuries produced more wine than the rest of France.
+We left with a broader understanding of our winelist and a lot more knowledge on the history and culture of a region that has for centuries produced more wine than the rest of France and expanding to a asphalt paving contractors business.